HomeLatest NewsGovernanceEU corners Russia further, slaps new set of sanctions on Russian individuals, entities involved in attacks

 France, which holds the presidency, said the bloc “in consultation with our international partners, has approved the fourth package of sanctions targeting individuals and entities involved in the aggression against Ukraine, as well as several sectors of the Russian economy.”

-The French presidency said in a statement that the bloc also approved a declaration to the World Trade Organization “on suspending the application of the most-favoured-nation clause for Russia and suspending the of Belarus’ application for accession to the WTO.”
+The French presidency said in a statement that the bloc also approved a declaration to the World Trade Organization “on suspending the application of the most-favoured-nation clause for Russia and suspending the examination of Belarus’ application for accession to the WTO.”

 Advertisement